Supercharge Your SEO with Edge Caching: A Technical Guide

 - Origin Shield: This technique protects the origin server from overload by designating specific edge servers to fetch content.
 Other edge servers then retrieve the content from these designated shields, reducing the load on the origin.
 For example, a financial news site can use an origin shield to prevent its main server from being overwhelmed during peak trading hours.

-- Dynamic Site Acceleration (DSA): DSA optimizes the performance of dynamic web applications by employing techniques like TCP optimization and route optimization.
+- Dynamic Site Acceleration (DSA): DSA optimizes the performance of dynamic web applications by employing techniques like tcp optimization and route optimization.
 Consider a real-time gaming platform that needs to minimize latency for players across the globe.

 - Smart Routing: Smart routing intelligently directs user requests to the most optimal edge server based on real-time network conditions.
 This dynamic routing ensures minimal latency and the best possible user experience.
 For instance, a global logistics company can use smart routing to ensure that tracking information is quickly accessible to customers, no matter their location.